Your-Next-Stop/your-next-stop/README.md

 You have installed PostgreSQL on your local machine.
 If not, you can install it golbally by running the following command:
 `npm install -g pg`

-Fork this repository and clone it to your local machine.
+Fork this repository as well as the Back-End repo and clone them to your local machine.

-There are two repos inside this folder: your-next-stop (client-side repo) and Back-End (server-side repo).
+your-next-stop is the client-side repo while Back-End is the server-side one.
 Inside each of these run the followwing to install dependencies:
 `npm install`

 Cd into the your-next-stop directory and run the following command to run the client: